Special Educational Needs and Disabilities (SEND)

 • If your child requires extra support they may be placed into an intervention group designed specifically to meet particular needs.

-• Some pupils with complex needs may require an individualised curriculum to enable them to access learning and usually this may involve having a keyworker to support them either throughout the day or at specific times.
+• Some pupils with complex needs may require an individualised curriculum to enable them to access learning and usually this may involve having additional adult support either throughout the day or at specific times.

 • Depending on specific pupil needs, specialist equipment may be given to a pupil if appropriate, such as a writing slope, pen/ pencil grips or easy to use scissors etc.